opf/openproject/docs/user-guide/gantt-chart/scheduling/README.md

 # Automatic and manual scheduling mode

 <div class="glossary">
-The **Gantt chart** in OpenProject displays the work packages in a timeline.
-To schedule the work packages there is a **automatic scheduling mode (default)** and a **manual scheduling mode** (new in [release 11.0](../../../release-notes/11-0-0)).
+To schedule the work packages in the Gantt chart there is a **automatic scheduling mode (default)** and a **manual scheduling mode** (new in [release 11.0](../../../release-notes/11-0-0)).
 To add dependencies between work packages you can set them as predecessor or follower in the Gantt chart.
-The automatic and manual scheduling modes influence the work packages behaviour when changing dates of other related work packages.
+The automatic and manual scheduling modes influence the work packages' behaviour when changing dates of other related work packages.

 </div>